microsoft/QuantumKatas/KeyDistribution_BB84/README.md

 # Welcome!

-Key Distribution kata covers the BB84 quantum key distribution protocol.
+"Key Distribution - BB84" kata covers the BB84 quantum key distribution protocol.
 This protocol outlines a way for two parties, Alice and Bob, to share a secret key and be able to detect eavesdroppers.